internetware2022/internetware2022.github.io/src/cfp.md

 This symposium aims to provide an interactive forum where researchers and professionals from multiple disciplines and domains meet and exchange ideas to explore and address the challenges brought by Internetware.

-Internetware 2022 will be held June 11-12 in Huhhot, China.
+Internetware 2022 will be held June 11-12 in Hohhot, China.
 We solicit submissions describing original and unpublished results of theoretical, empirical, conceptual, and experimental software engineering research related to Internetware.
 Topics of interests include but are not limited to:

 * Novel software paradigm for Internetware
 * Modeling and implementation of Internetware